abrander/status/README.md

 # Usage

-`status` can either turn the flag red - or green.
+`status` can either turn the flag red, green og off.

 Use `status red` to turn the flag red.
 Use `status green` to turn the flag green.
+Use `status off` to turn the flag off.